rendered-obsolete/rendered-obsolete.github.io/_posts/2019/2019-12-10-respeaker.md

 aplay -D plughw:SoundLink tmp_file.wav
 ```

+If you're not hearing anything also check `alsamixer` to make sure the output is not muted and the volume isn't 0.

 There's at least two configuration files that can affect behaviour of `arecord`/`aplay`:
 - `/etc/asound.conf`
 - `~/.asoundrc`